akumm2k/Ideas/ideas.md

+## Do not settle for the sub-optimal

 - Your life is already at risk.
 You will die.
 Only make optimal choices.
 Do not lower your standards ever.

+---

+## Surround yourself with your core values

 - Use screens as portaits and flags in your house, and let all these ideas and visions flow thru them, keeping you in touch with your